-The Austin-Healey Sprite Mk1 must be in the running for the cutest car ever made!
+The Austin-Healey Sprite is, arguably, the cutest car ever!
 Its most adorable feature?
-Some may plump for its seductive smile - in the form of an almost 'emoticon'-style grille.
-Most, though, would go with those foxy' frog eyes' ... after which the car was nick-named.
-Ironically, they almost did not appear.
-Donald Healey - the Sprite's designer - wanted the car to have retractable headlights.
+Some may go weak at the knees for its seductive smile.
+That came in the form of an emoji-style grille.
+Most, though, would faint at those 'foxy' frog eyes - hence the car's Frogeye Sprite moniker.
+In fact, those heart-melting windows of the automotive soul might never have opened at all - at least, not in daylight.
+Donald Healey - designer of the Sprite - drafted it with retractable headlights.
 Mercifully - for classic car buffs - the cost of fitting them proved prohibitive.
-So, 'pop-up' became 'pop-eyed' ... and a legend was born!
+So, 'pop-up' became 'pop-eyed' ... and a legend was born.

-But, the Sprite was not only about styling.
-A top speed of 84mph was quite acceptable, at the time.
-Particularly, since the Sprite's in-line four engine produced just 43bhp.
+The Sprite, though, was not just about styling.
+In the Fifties, its top speed of 84mph impressed.
+Particularly, since the Sprite's inline-four engine made just 43bhp.
 Capacity was 948cc.
-There again, there was not a lot to lug about... the Sprite measured just 3.5m in length!
-The 'Frog-eye' was economical - 45mpg the reward for careful driving.
-Though, tweaking the 'A Series' engine was a breeze.
-The whole of the one-piece nose section came up, allowing for easy access.
-The Sprite's four-speed 'box served up the power in bite-size chunks.
+We are talking efficient British engineering.
+Then again, there was not a lot to lug about.
+The Sprite, after all, measured only 3.5m in length.
+Certainly, the Frog-Eye was economical.
+45mpg was the low-cost reward for a relaxed driving style.
+Saying that, tweaking the 'A Series' engine was a breeze.
+The whole of the Sprite's one-piece nose section lifted up - allowing for the easiest of access.
+The Frogeye's 4-speed 'box served up the power in bite-size chunks.

-The Sprite was the younger sibling of the '3000' - or, 'big Healey', as it was dubbed.
-So, BMC's shelves were laden with parts, to bolt straight onto the Sprite.
-Most components had also seen service on Morris Minors, and Austin A35s.
+The Sprite was the younger sibling of the 3000 model - or 'big Healey', as it was commonly dubbed.
+BMC's shelves, then, were heaving with parts which bolted straight onto the Sprite.
+Most of the components also saw service on Morris Minors and Austin A35s.
 38,999 Frogeyes were built.
-However, Healey broke the mould after they had built the Sprite.
-Never again would a car be quite so cuddly!
+Sadly, Austin-Healey broke the mould after making the Sprite.
+Cars would never again be quite so cuddly!